-Post-Brexit, travel insurance is as important as it ever was.
-There are a few things to think about regarding your Spanish holiday:
+If you’re travelling to Spain, travel insurance is more important than ever.
+There are a few things to think about regarding your travel insurance for Spain:

 - How much medical coverage you have – It’s important to know that if you get ill or have an accident in Spain, you’ll be covered

 - The cost of your trip – If you have to cancel, it’s important to know that you can get your money back

 - The activities you’re likely to be doing and whether you’ll need additional extreme sports cover

 - Will you need additional snowboarding or ski travel insurance?

 - And don’t forget to check the latest travel advice for Spain from the FCDO